65 Great Leaders of the World Everyone Should Know

 Macedonia, 356–323 B.C.E.

 Alexander III of Macedon expanded his empire to become one of the largest in history.
-He was undefeated in battle and was considered one of history’s greatest military leaders.
+This famous leader, whose name says it all, was undefeated in battle and was considered one of history’s greatest military leaders.
 Military academies today still teach his tactics.

 Learn more about Alexander the Great at Kiddle.